shivamk1075/Right-To-Music/Top7Accuracy.md

-# Audio-Match Grid Search Report
+# Grid Search Report

-This report presents the results of a grid search performed to optimize parameters for the Audio-Match fingerprinting and song identification system.
+This report presents the results of a grid search performed to optimize parameters for the RightToMusic fingerprinting and song identification system.
 The goal was to maximize Top-7 accuracy for song snippet recognition.

 ## Best Result
 **Best Top-7 Accuracy:** 73.33%